Ever wonder how to be a good housewife in today’s world? I mean, is there really a place for a traditional housewife in the 21st Century?

 - Someone you are mentoring that is willing to learn?

-The Homeschooling Housewife as a Planner?
+Using The Homeschooling Housewife as a Planner?

 I found this great for planning the new year.
 Going through, taking notes, and doing the “game plan” action steps at the end of each chapter was very helpful for me.
 It gave me clarity on where we are, and where we’re heading.
+That makes it easier to know how to write personal goals that stick.
+Starting with some solid researched ideas, and then planning? awesome!

 There are also some good conversations to be had with your husband.
 Amber suggested several topics that, if you have not already discussed, will probably short circuit a lot of difficulty and miscommunication, since you’re taking the time to get on the same page!
+Traditional housewife scores again!

 - Family values